-Effects only in Actor
+Effects only in Actor¶

-Once the complexity grows inside your Actor, you might be tempted to extract some responsibilities to other classes.
+, you might be tempted to extract some responsibilities to other classes.

 This is fine, however, don't do this: